synle/restapi-typescript-decorators/README.md

 [![NPM Version](https://badge.fury.io/js/restapi-typescript-decorators.svg)](https://badge.fury.io/js/restapi-typescript-decorators)

 # restapi-typescript-decorators
-Inpsired by [retrofit](https://github.com/square/retrofit) (created by Square), my goal for this project is to create a similar rest client using just decorators (also known as annotations in the Java's world).
-These decorators are used to make REST API calls simpler.
+Inspired by [retrofit](https://github.com/square/retrofit) (created by Square), my goal for this project is to create a single rest client for both front end JS as well as back end node JS using just decorators (also known as annotations in the Java's world).
+These decorators are used to make REST API calls simpler and more declarative

 Another inspiration is to create a unified Rest Client library that works across the stack.
 In this case, to support node js and frontend code in a single code base.
 The goal is to create a single decorator for both node js and frontend.